 "Ba Duan Jin" or Eight Pieces of Brocade, constitutes the first 8 exercises of our Eighteen Lohan Hands.
 Ba Duan Jin is excellent chi kung, if it is practiced as chi kung, i.e. energy exercise.
 Like all other chi kung exercises, it is frequently practiced as gentle physical exercise, often without the practitioners realization.
 As an analogy, most Taijiquan practitioners do not practice their art as an internal martial art, but as external dance-like forms.

 If you perform stance training for more than half an hour, it is likely you perform it as an endurance test, and not as internal force training.

 Breathing exercise should be learnt from a competent teacher.
 If you attempt it on your own, you will get no result if you are lucky, or adverse effects which is likely.

-Instead of searching for masters' advice and following it on your own, you will find it more cost-effective, in terms of both time and money spent, if you learn from them.
+Instead of following your schedule on your own, you will find it more cost-effective, in terms of both time and money spent, if you learn from a master.